GaloisInc/daedalus/README.rst

 ---------------------------------

-The Daedalus interpreter, called ``daedalus`` is a good way to experiment with, and learn the Daedlus language.
+The Daedalus interpreter, called ``daedalus`` is a good way to experiment with, and learn the Daedalus language.
 To build and install the interpreter you may use the command:

 .. code-block:: bash